 Beneficiaries of international protection are entitled to health care under the same conditions as nationals.

 The Slovenian national system of health insurance, set out in the Health Care and Health Insurance Act, comprises of compulsory health insurance and complementary health insurance.
-Compulsory health insurance covers only a part of the medical costs.
+Compulsory health insurance covers only part of the medical costs.
 In order to enjoy full benefits of the health insurance system, one has to apply for the complementary health insurance.

 Beneficiaries of international protection are covered by compulsory health insurance on the basis of their international protection status.
 They are encouraged by the integration officers to also apply for complementary health insurance, as without it the costs for medication and medical treatment can become very high.
 Persons who receive financial social assistance – which is most beneficiaries upon being granted status – do not require complementary health insurance and enjoy full rights without it.